sambit-sankalp/project-tictactoe/README.md

 ## Problems Faced

-* Problem faced in deciding the algorithm of Tic Tac Toe Game.
+* Algorithms: To decide the correct algorithm to define the functionality of the Game.
-* Integrating various states of the game with the backend of the project.
+* Debugging: To debug the code when the task is not performed correctly or a bug is encountered while the game is running.
-* Handling edge cases of the states of the project.
+* Managing States: Managing the states of the game at various point of the game using Redux.

 ## Contributors ✨